xaya/xaya_docs/games.md

 * `{"g":{"chess":"e8Q"}}`:  A move (encoded as string) for the game `chess`.

-* More complicated examples may also contain moves encoded as JSON objects, other fields on the top level (they are not yet specified and will be ignored) and moves in two games at the same time:
+* More complicated examples may also contain moves encoded as JSON objects, other fields on the top level (they are not yet specified and will be ignored), and moves in two games at the same time:

         {